BG3-Community-Library-Team/bg3-community/Tutorials/Basic-Class-Creation.md

 The only new thing I added was in Boosts.
 I added the Function ActionResource().
 The first parameter is the name of my action resource, so SpeedForce.
 The second parameter is an int for how many of the resource you get.
 I want two charges, so I put 2.
 The last parameter is an into for the level.
 In my case I dont have a level restriction so I put 0.
 Thats pretty much all it takes to make an action resource.
 It may not mean much to you right now but when you make a spell you can refer to this action resource for its use costs.
 I can cover it better in my Spells section I will be making.

 I think thats it for classes for now.
-Will begin work on Spells section next most likely.
-If something class related is missing here, please let me know (message on discord is the best way)
+If something class related is missing here or incorrect, please leave a comment.

 [Return to top](#Introduction)